 A sealed self-mailer is a great option for an annual report.
 This format, which typically consists of two to four pages with pictures, graphs, and infographics, can prove beneficial to community supporters, sponsors, and donors.
 In order to be effective, the self-mailer should contain relevant information and data while also being visually appealing and easy to read.

 Another appealing printed option for a quick annual report is a postcard.
 This medium can be sent to a wider audience such as community contacts and volunteers.
 Similar to a self mailer, the postcard should be visually appealing.
-In contrast, a postcard should only include the most valuable metrics and data.
-In addition to being easy to create, postcards are also a cost effective printed option.
+In contrast, a postcard will only include the most valuable metrics and data.
+Postcards are an easy to create and cost-effective printed option.

-According to the DRG Group digital reports enable nonprofit fundraisers and marketing professionals to integrate more engaging and interactive assets into reports than static or printed documents.
-With a digital option, you can include social media posts or videos, from the prior year, that compliment your storytelling and photos, and couple it all to engage donors for longer periods of time.
+Digital reports let nonprofit fundraisers integrate engaging and interactive aspects into their reports, which can be more appealing than static or printed documents.
+With a digital option, you can include social media posts or videos from the prior year that compliment your storytelling and photos, and couple it all to engage donors for longer periods of time.

 With a donor development platform like DonorDock, all your supporters’ data is gathered in one place and can easily be segmented just the way you need!
 Whether you go with ready-made report templates or design your own, DonorDock saves you time and makes your job easier.
 When it's time for those year-end donor contribution statements, DonorDock helps you connect with your donors to show your appreciation.
 Plus, you can effortlessly keep your supporters in the loop about what's happening in your org.
 Try DonorDock out and simplify your giving!